 We often think of fats as unhealthy, but your body needs a limited amount of certain kinds of fats.
 Fats in your diet give you energy and also help your body absorb vitamins.

 On the other hand, fat contains more than twice as many calories as protein or carbohydrates, and eating too many high-fat foods will likely add excess calories and lead to weight gain.
 Excess weight increases your risk of developing type 2 diabetes, heart disease, or other health problems.
 Excess weight can also make it harder to control these diseases if you already have them.

-Aim to limit fats to 20 to 35 percent of your daily calories.
+The fat in your diet comes from two places—the fat already in food and the fat added when you cook.
+Aim to limit total fats to 20 to 35 percent of your daily calories.
 For instance, if you consume 2,000 calories daily, only 400 to 700 of the calories should be from fats.
 The number of calories from fat is listed on the Nutrition Facts label on packaged food labels.